-The 28% percent rule means that your mortgage payment should be 28% of your gross monthly income or less.
-Some financial experts actually recommend that it should be 25% of your monthly income or less.
+The 28% percent rule means that your mortgage payment should be 28% of your gross monthly income or fewer.
+Some financial experts actually recommend that it should be 25% of your monthly income or fewer.

-Keep in mind that your total income is your gross income, not net income.
+Keep in mind that your total income is your gross, not net income.
 Gross income is what your paycheck looks like before taxes, health insurance, and other expenses are deducted.
 Net income is your income after those expenses have been taken out.